-The EPA has withdrawn its proposed radon rule and has arranged for the National Academy of Sciences to conduct a risk assessment and a study of risk-reduction benefits associated with various mitigation measures.
-The National Academy of Sciences has completed its study and has agreed with much of EPA's original findings but has slightly reduced the ingestion risk initially assumed by EPA.
-The EPA is expected to establish an MCL based on the findings of the National Academy of Sciences' risk assessment report and to set an alternative MCL, based on potential mitigation measures for overall radon reduction, by the end of August 1999.
-Although Registrant is unable to predict the standard for radon, Registrant itself is currently conducting studies to determine the best treatment for affected wells.
+The EPA has proposed new radon regulations following a National Academy of Sciences risk assessment and study of risk-reduction benefits associated with various mitigation measures.
+The National Academy of Sciences study is in agreement with much of EPA's original findings but has slightly reduced the ingestion risk initially assumed by EPA.
+EPA established an MCL of 300 picoCuries per liter based on the findings and has also established an alternative MCL of 4000 picoCuries per liter, based upon potential mitigation measures for overall radon reduction.
+The final rule will be effective in August, 2000.
+The Registrant is currently conducting studies to determine the best treatment for affected wells.